qouteall/qouteall-blog/Cognitive-biases.md

 **Lie by omission**: A person can tell a lot of truth while omitting the important facts, stressing unimportant facts (wrong framing), intentially causing misunderstanding, but at the same time be not lying in literal sense.

 The price chart is often drawn by making lowest price at the bottom and highest price at the top.
-The price range of the chart is also framing.
-If one stock already have fallen by 30%, the latest price is in the bottom of the chart, so the stock seems cheap, but it may actually be not cheap at all.
-Reverse also applies: a stock grown by 30% makes its latest price shown on the top but it may be not expensive at all.
+The offset and scale of the chart is also framing.
+If one stock already have fallen by 30%, the latest price is in the bottom of the chart, so the stock seems cheap when looking at the chart, but it may actually be not cheap at all, and vice versa.

 ### Blame the superficial